joelong01/secret-sample/README.md

 }
 ```
 > *load_local_env()*
 This function loads the local secrets and lets the user know where those secrets are stored.
 Echoing the location is a key part of the scenario as it "guides" the developer to the right spot if they need to update or add additional environment variables.
 The shellcheck comment below is a way of turning off a shell linter warning that it can't follow the link to check the referenced file.
-As we check it separately, it isn't needed here.  the LOCAL_ENV environment variable is set in the local.env file by the *postCreate.sh*
+As we check it separately, it isn't needed here.  the LOCAL_ENV environment variable is set in the local.env file by the *onPostCreate.sh*
 > Note that the line ```"source "$PWD/.devcontainer/local.env"``` is not ```source $LOCAL_ENV``` because \$LOCAL_ENV is set by executing this line...so $LOCAL_ENV is "" until after this line.
 ```sh
 function load_local_env() {